 Can you use 10 gauge wire on a 20 amp breaker?

 You can use a 10 gauge wire on a 20 amp receptacle if you know the breaker’s rating.
-Copper wire is typically larger than aluminum, which is more expensive and less safe for electrical wiring.
-However, aluminum wire has a similar capacity as copper wire, and is therefore suitable for most residential applications.
+Copper wire is typically larger than aluminum, which is less expensive but less safe for electrical wiring.
+However, aluminum wire has a similar capacity as copper wire, and is therefore suitable for most residential applications on sizes over 6 AWG.
 Listed below are some of the advantages of using aluminum wire over copper.

 The size of the wire should match the current consumption of the device you’re connecting.
 If you’re connecting a larger appliance, 10 gauge wire will be more appropriate.
 Likewise, if you’re connecting a smaller appliance to an outlet, you’ll want to use a larger one.
 This is especially true for appliances with higher current demands.
 Copper wires are typically the largest, but aluminum can also handle 30 amps.

 Despite its smaller diameter, UL-listed outlets are capable of accommodating the wire with a 20A rating.
 The wire can also be plugged into larger outlets without causing any voltage drop.
 However, you should check the breaker’s UL list before attempting this.
 Make sure to purchase UL-listed outlets to ensure safety.
-And finally, if you’re concerned about heat, choose a smaller wire size, as a smaller gauge won’t heat up as quickly as larger one.
+Finally, if you’re concerned about heat, choose a larger wire size, as a larger gauge won’t heat up as quickly as a smaller one.

 When should I use 10 gauge wire?